 The following services are also included in the DMC-ODS continuum of care, although they are not reimbursable by DMC.
-Contractor may provide the following services, however, Contractor shall refer clients to these services based upon client need, medical necessity, and client eligibility.
-Avatar service codes for additional DMC-ODS required services are:
+Contractor may provide the following services; however, Contractor shall refer clients to these services based upon client need, medical necessity, and client eligibility.
+Avatar service codes are:

+Service Description Service Code

+Recovery Residences AD96

+AD997 - when client is on a leave of absence

+Sober Living Environment AD95

-Service Description Service Code Sobering Station N/A - Sobering Station episodes are not entered into Avatar a.
-Licensure/Agency
+Sobering Station N/A - Sobering Station episodes are not entered into Avatar

-9. Contractor Requirements
+11. Contractor Requirements